rachfop/takomo-docs/docs/deployment-targets/deploying-stacks-to-targets.md

 You can define variables that will be passed to stacks when config sets are deployed.
 Variables can be defined at the top-level of the deployment configuration, and under deployment groups units and targets.

-Deployment groups units inherit and can override variables from the top-level, and deplyment targets, in turn, inherit and can override variables from the deployment group they belong to.
+Deployment groups inherit and can override variables from the top-level, and deployment targets inherit and can override variables from the deployment group they belong to.

 ### Example: Defining Variables